getdokan/storegrowth-sales-booster/README.txt

 ## Documentation and Support

 Explore our comprehensive documentation and tutorials on our [Documentation](https://storegrowth.io/documentation/) page to make the most out of StoreGrowth features.

-If you have additional questions or need assistance, please visit our support forum on the [Plugin’s Forum](https://support.invizo.io/).

 For detailed information about features, frequently asked questions (FAQs), and comprehensive documentation, visit our official website at [StoreGrowth](https://storegrowth.io/).